ilcato/homebridge-Fibaro-HC2/README.md

 + Initial support for Danfoss Thermostat (only temperature commands works for now)

 # Configuration
 Remember to configure the plugin in config.json in your home directory inside the .homebridge directory.
+Configuration parameters:
++ "host": "PUT IP ADDRESS OF YOUR HC2 HERE",
++ "username": "PUT USERNAME OF YOUR HC2 HERE",
++ "password": "PUT PASSWORD OF YOUR HC2 HERE",
++ "grouping": "PUT none OR room"

 Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-Fibaro-HC2/blob/master/config.json)